-NOTE: Model 36C is also equipped with a rear bedroom slideout, which is controlled by a separate switch on the bedroom wall.
+NOTE: Some models are also equipped with a rear bedroom slideout, which is controlled by a separate switch on the bedroom wall.

 The lounge slideout switch is located on the lower right dash bezel.
-(Model 36C: The bedroom slideout switch is located on the bedroom forward wall, just to the left as you enter the room.)
+(The bedroom slideout switch is located on the bedroom forward wall, just to the left as you enter the room.)